Spyder-0/sshflash-leapfrog/README.md

 - Install required dependencies: `sudo apt install sg3-utils python3 git` (If you get any Python errors, try installing python2 instead).
 - Clone this repository: `git clone https://github.com/Spyder-0/sshflash-leapfrog.git`.
 - Change directory to the cloned repo: `cd sshflash-leapfrog`.
 - Run the script: `./remote_flash.sh`.
+If you get any access errors, run `chmod +x remote_flash.sh`.
 - Follow the instructions provided by the script and make sure to select the correct Leapfrog device.
-- After the firmware was flashed, your Leapfrog should automatically reboot.
+- After the firmware is flashed, your Leapfrog should automatically reboot.

 # Organising ROMs
 - Make sure your Leapfrog is still connected to your PC via cable.
 It should be detected as a wired internet connection adapter.